hkdb/SSHshare/README.md

 - Generate ssh keys
 - Shortcut to your own private or public key
 - Server Implementation to make team sharing more efficient
-- Default appliation to encrypt and decrypt to behave more like compress and decompress files
+- Default application to encrypt and decrypt to behave more like compress and decompress files

 ## Disclaimer